ivinynr/ivinynr/README.md

 <details>
   <summary> More about me</summary>

   - 💬 I am 20 years old, currently living in Brazil.
-I have fluency in portuguese and french and have basic knowledge of SQL, Java, Javascript.
+I have fluency in portuguese and french and have basic knowledge of SQL, Java, Javascript, HTML, CSS, React.

   - ✨ I enjoy watching movies, traveling and going to the beach!
 </details>